 The Tufts Innovates! seed grant program seeks to spark imaginative ideas to enhance learning and teaching, including approaches that integrate research and are interdisciplinary.
-These innovative proposals are expected to catalyze sustainable initiatives across schools and programs, and may lead to other internally funded programs or externally funded grant opportunities.
+Supported projects are expected to catalyze sustainable initiatives across schools and programs and may lead to further opportunities for internal and external funding.

-Grants may be made to Tufts faculty members, students and staff, with a Tufts faculty member as a lead principal investigator.
-Seed grant awards are expected to range from $500 to $50,000.
-Funding decisions are through a peer review process including faculty and administrative staff, and based on several criteria, including degree of educational innovation, potential impact on learning by Tufts students, likelihood for sustainability, and viability within departmental, school and/or programmatic frameworks.
+Grants may be made to Tufts faculty members, or to students and staff with a Tufts faculty member as a lead principal investigator.
+Grants are expected to range from $500 to $50,000.
+Funding decisions are made through a peer review process including faculty and administrative staff and based on several criteria, including degree of educational innovation, potential impact on learning by Tufts students, likelihood for sustainability, and viability within departmental, school, and/or programmatic frameworks.

 Integrating Clinical Skills Video Modules into Core Veterinary Laboratory Courses

 Principal Investigator: Amanda Abelson, Cummings School of Veterinary Medicine